coolworx/currency-converter/README.md

 # Awesome Currency Converter

-The purpose of this exercise is to create a currency conversion application.
+The purpose of this exercise is to create a currency conversion web application.
 The users of this application should be able to choose a currency and have it converted into US dollars.

 You will have **two hours** to complete this coding exercise.
-Before starting you will be provided with an email and phone number of a person who could help with clarifications, should you need any, while taking the test.
+Before starting you will be provided with the contact details of a person who could help with clarifications, should you need any, while taking the test.

 After cloning the repository you can install dependencies with
 ```